Lithium Polymer Charging/Discharging & Safety Information

 Charging/Discharging: Your new battery pack arrives between 30-60% SOC depending on how it is shipped.
 Charge your pack fully before first use.
 Charge your LiPo battery pack at 5C or less on the LiPo setting only.
-You must use a balance charging system similar to the Hyperion chargers offered here at MaxAmps.
+You must use a balance charging system similar to the Hyperion, Hitec, or Graupner chargers offered here at MaxAmps.
 Otherwise, you risk your pack becoming severely out of balance over time, which will significantly decrease the lifespan.

 Ex: If charging a 4000mah LiPo pack at 1C, you would be charging it at 4 Amps.

 Ex: If balance charging a 4000mah LiPo pack at 5C, you would be charging it at 20 Amps.

 Do NOT charge your LiPo packs on a NIMH/NICD charger.
 Your charger must be designed for LiPo cells.
 Do not charge above 4.2V per cell or over discharge under 3V per cell.
 Never leave LiPo packs unattended during charging or after a crash in your vehicle.
 Don’t leave the battery pack plugged into a vehicle while not in use.
 The pack can still discharge to an unsafe level and damage the pack even if all components are turned off.

 It is dangerous to draw more power than what the pack is rated for.
 This will void any warranty on the pack and can also cause your battery pack to ignite into flames.
 The temperature of the pack should never exceed 140F degrees.
 If it does, you may need a pack that is rated to handle more power.

-Storage Procedure: When not using your LiPo/Life battery pack, store it at 60-70% of the pack’s rated capacity in a room temperature environment.
+Storage Procedure: When not using your LiPo/Li-Ion battery pack, store it at 60% of the pack’s rated capacity in a room temperature environment.
 Make sure to use or cycle your packs at least once per month since leaving them on the shelf for a prolonged period of time can cause the packs to get severely out of balance, puff/swell or even go dead.